rohitsakala/lpaas/README.md

 ### TODO/Future Work

-- Update RFD after implementation review.
+- Update RFD after implementation and implementation code review.
 - Add logging to the codebase.
 - Add race tests to run with `-race`.